Yandex Cloud

 • --connection-pooling-mode: Specifies the connection pooler mode (SESSION, TRANSACTION, or STATEMENT).

-• deletion-protection: Protection of the cluster, its databases, and users against deletion.
+• --deletion-protection: Deletion ptotection for the cluster, its databases, and users.

-If the parameter is changed on a running cluster, only users and databases with the Same as cluster protection will inherit the new value.
+If the setting is changed on a running cluster, the new value will only be inherited by users and databases with the Same as cluster protection level.

 • --performance-diagnostics: Statistics collection settings: